Multi-peak structure of meson spectral function in magnetic field: Numerical process and Results

 \subsection{Phase diagram and screening masses}

 We begin with a brief overview of the phase diagram, which provides essential input for the subsequent calculation of two-point correlation functions.
-As shown in Fig.\ref{phase_boundary}, the phase structure agrees with typical predictions of the quark-meson model.
-Consistent with Ref.\cite{Kamikado:2013aa}, the model exhibits magnetic catalysis: chiral symmetry restoration shifts to higher temperatures as the magnetic field strengthens.
-Moreover, the first-order phase transition becomes more pronounced with increasing magnetic field, extending to lower chemical potentials and persisting up to higher temperatures.
-As a result, the critical endpoint (CEP) moves toward higher temperatures with increasing magnetic field strength.
-The CEP locations are $(T,\mu)=(25,274)$MeV, $(56,272)$MeV and $(79,278)$MeV for $eB=10,20,30 m_\pi^2$, respectively.
+As shown in Fig.\ref{phase_boundary}, the phase structure is consistent with typical results of the quark-meson model.
+In agreement with Ref. \cite{Kamikado:2013aa}, the system exhibits magnetic catalysis, with the chiral restoration temperature increasing as the magnetic field strength grows.

+At the same time, the first-order phase transition becomes more pronounced with increasing magnetic field, extending to lower chemical potentials and persisting up to higher temperatures.
+Consequently, the critical endpoint (CEP) shifts toward higher temperatures.
+The CEP locations are found at $(T,\mu) = (25,274)\,\text{MeV}$, $(56,272)\,\text{MeV}$, and $(79,278)\,\text{MeV}$ for $eB = 10, 20, 30\,m_\pi^2$, respectively.

+To assess the stability of the phase structure, we have examined the dependence on the transverse cutoff $\Lambda_T$ and the grid resolution.
+The results are summarized in Appendix \ref{stability_analysis}.
+While quantitative details such as the precise location of the phase boundary show some sensitivity to these parameters, the overall topology of the phase diagram remains unchanged.
+Since the main focus of this work is on meson spectral functions rather than precision determination of the phase boundary, this level of stability is sufficient for our purposes.

-In what follows, we are going to present spectral functions at various temperatures for $eB = 10\ m_\pi^2$, as this magnetic field strength allows numerous annihilation and decay channels to appear within the relevant energy range.
-We also analyze spectral functions at different chemical potentials along a vertical line in the phase diagram crossing the CEP.
-For $eB = 20\ m_\pi^2$, the critical temperature $T_c = 56\ \mathrm{MeV}$ is high enough for thermal effects to manifest in the spectral functions.
-Although larger magnetic fields further increase $T_c$, the corresponding decay channels open at energies beyond the region of interest.
-Therefore, it is useful to examine the temperature and chemical potential dependence of meson screening masses, which help identify thresholds in the spectral functions.
+In what follows, we present spectral functions at various temperatures for $eB = 10\,m_\pi^2$, where a large number of annihilation and decay channels appear within the relevant energy range.
+We also analyze the chemical-potential dependence along a vertical trajectory crossing the CEP.
+For $eB = 20\,m_\pi^2$, the critical temperature $T_c = 56\,\text{MeV}$ is sufficiently high for thermal effects to become visible in the spectral functions.
+For even larger magnetic fields, although $T_c$ further increases, the corresponding decay thresholds move to higher energies beyond the region of interest.